agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ```
 Log rotation is ready to roll.

-## Starting Solana
+## Starting the validator

 After completing all the steps above I usually reboot my server (`sudo reboot`), although I suppose it’s not really necessary.
-Then I do some quick checks, before I start the services.
+It's still nice to verify that I have set up `fstab` correctly.
+After rebooting I do some quick checks before I start the services.

 ### Verify swap file and RAM drive presence